 Their local suggestions mixed in with a little sightseeing gave us an awesome Chicago experience!
 If you’re also planning a trip to the city, here are my recommendations for a weekend in Chicago.

-I based our trip at the HI Chicago Hostel.
+Rob and I based our trip at the HI Chicago Hostel.
 The rooms were clean and spacious, and the bed was super comfortable – I don’t think I’ve ever slept so well in a hostel as I did here.

 The lounge and breakfast area were warm and welcoming, with plenty of sunlight pouring in through the floor-to-ceiling windows.
 My creative side also got a tad excited when I noticed the fun neon sign in the lounge area, and the street art wall in the lobby.

 The hostel is located downtown, right on ‘the loop’, which made it incredibly easy to catch a train to anywhere in the city.
 There was also a kickass sandwich place next door (Cafecito) and a hipster coffee shop around the corner (Hero Coffee Bar).

 This activity was recommended by everyone we talked to, even the Chicago locals.
 I usually steer away from paid sightseeing activities, but I’m glad we splashed out on this.

 The Chicago Architecture River Cruise is offered by a few companies – our tour lasted 75 minutes and took us up three branches of the river to learn about all the iconic buildings and their respective histories.

 I never really thought that skyrises would be very interesting, but this tour totally proved me wrong – the narration showed us that the Chicago downtown area is more than just a cluster of tall buildings.
 Each one has a unique story.